Counting $3$-dimensional algebraic tori over $\mathbb{Q}$: Acknowledgments

 \section{Acknowledgments}

 The author is supported by a KIAS Individual Grant (MG079601) at Korea Institute for Advanced Study.
 We thank Ila Varma for sharing the preprint \cite{SV21}.
-We would also like to thank Frank Thorne for his helpful comments.
+We also thank Frank Thorne and Chia-Fu Yu for their helpful comments.

 { }